-Pflueger, Stieglitz, Lemoine, and Leyhe (2018) found that their immersive VR based assessment of older adults provided a more accurate estimation of everyday memory demands.
+Pflueger, Stieglitz, Lemoine, and Leyhe (2018) found that their immersive VR-based assessment of older adults provided a more accurate estimation of everyday memory demands.
 Pflueger et al.’s virtual environment (VE) involved a kitchen scene, an environment that is experienced in everyday life, with tasks that relied on common cognitive demands.
-As opposed to the California Verbal Learning Test, that uses learning of arbitrary word associations, the ecologically relevant VE provided an age-fair estimate of episodic memory in the healthy older adults.
+As opposed to the California Verbal Learning Test, which uses learning of arbitrary word associations, the ecologically relevant VE provided an age-fair estimate of episodic memory in healthy older adults.
 Despite both tests being structurally comparable, performance decrements were primarily observed in the California Verbal Learning Test.

 As opposed to traditional real-world experiments, where maintenance of experimental parameters such as consistency of the test environment tends to be difficult, virtual reality allows easy manipulation and control of the test environment.
 Further, an environment transition, for example, from a closed room to a bustling city, is quite easily done in virtual reality than real-world.
 This flexibility, in addition to the overall control of the environment, can be of great help when it comes to assessments of episodic memory in neuropsychiatric diseases and disorders.